barrong77/-Neural_Network_Charity_Analysis/README.md

 Summary

 The final model accuracy score of 52% after optimization.
-The initial neural network had a accuracy score of 69%.
-This loss in accuracy can be explained from the fact that the model overfitted.
-Furthermore, we could further also optimize our neural network by removing more features or simply adding more data to the dataset to increase accuracy.
-Since our accuracy score was not particularly up to the standard with neural networks, we could have used the Random Forest classifiers.
-This is because random forest is a robust and accurate model due to their sufficient number of estimators and tree depth.
-Also the random forest models have a faster performance than neural networks and could have avoided the data from being overfitted.
+The initial neural network had a accuracy score of 53%.
+Overfitting created this loss in accuracy.